 The GIST's Guide to Wimbledon

-Chip, chip cheerio gov’na, it’s the time for the most prestigious tennis tournament in the world, Wimbledon.
+Chip, chip cheerio gov’na, it’s the time to get to know the most prestigious tennis tournament in the world: Wimbledon.

 Wimbledon is also the only tennis tournament that requires all players to wear ONLY white, not even “off-white” is allowed.
 SMDH at whoever thought the combination of a grass court and white clothing was a good idea.
 We’re legit feeling anxious just thinking about all of the grass stains.

 Why is Wimbledon such a bloody big deal?